pruefsumme/OSXfce/README.md

 # A blast of the aqua past

-Bring the bright, glossy feel of Mac OS X Lion to an XFCE desktop on Arch Linux: the menu bar, the dock, the icons, and a little bit of 2011 magic.
+Bring the bright, glossy feel of an OSX-inspired desktop from the 2008–2013 era to XFCE on your Linux system :)

 ![An OSXfce desktop with the Lion-inspired wallpaper, menu bar, and dock](assets/screenshots/desktop-preview.png)